 National Immunization Poster Contest

-The National Immunization Poster Contest (2016 edition) is open to all Grade 6 students across Canada enrolled in the 2016-2017 school year.
+The National Immunization Poster Contest for Grade 6 students across Canada (2016

 Poster Contest brochure (PDF: 566k)

 The National Winner will receive a prize of an iPad Air, plus a trip to Ottawa along with one parent/guardian, to be recognized at the Canadian Immunization Conference in December, plus great books on science, biology, and immunization!

 For the National Runner-up: an Instax Mini8 camera, a science kit, and books to learn about microbiology and immunization!

 Each provincial/territorial winner receives a science experiment kit, plus books about immunization and microbes.

 The National Winner’s and National Runner-up’s school libraries will receive science-related books.